Just…just go around me.

 • Follow their submission guidelines.
 If they say Arial font in 13-point, margins all around 0.6, manuscripts only accepted July and March, then for the love of me and this lawn, do those things.
 (Because the writer right after you?
 They will do those things.)

 • Check the guidelines again just before making contact.
 Because needs and guidelines do change as the needs of the press or agent change.
-Maybe they've got more mysteries than they can handle right now and want only YA.
+Maybe they've got more mysteries than they can handle right now and want only YA fantasy.
 Do not send them your mystery.
 I'm sorry but you can't.
 They.
 Have.
 Too.
 Many.
 Already.

 • Be polite.
 You'd be surprised how often people aren't, especially once their manuscript has been declined or they've received edits to their work.